What Are Prescription Opioids?

-Since 2016, drug overdose is responsible for more deaths than guns or car accidents; it’s the leading cause of death for Americans younger than 50.
-Overdose rates have climbed faster than the HIV outbreak at its peak.
-In 2017, the Opioid Epidemic was declared a national health crisis in the US, and over $1 billion was granted to states for addiction treatment and prevention.
+Since 2016, drug overdose has been the leading cause of death for Americans younger than 50.
+Overdose rates have climbed faster than HIV cases did during their peak.
+In 2017, the Opioid Epidemic was declared a national health crisis in the US; over $1 billion was granted to states for addiction treatment and prevention.

-Treatment for an opioid addiction typically starts with medically-assisted detox in order to combat uncomfortable withdrawal symptoms such as body aches, vomiting, and diarrhea and keep the patient safe from potential fatal complications such as seizures.
-There are also a variety of evidence-based therapies and addiction treatment medications that can improve the comfortability and chances for a successful recovery.
-Buprenorphine and methadone, two types of prescription opioids, may be prescribed to ease withdrawal symptoms and reduce cravings.
+Treatment for an Opioid addiction typically starts with medically-assisted detox in order to combat uncomfortable withdrawal symptoms such as body aches, vomiting, and diarrhea; it’s also important to keep the patient safe from potentially fatal complications such as seizures.
+There are also a variety of evidence-based therapies and addiction treatment medications that can improve the patient’s comfort and increase the chances of a successful recovery.
+Buprenorphine and Methadone, two types of prescription Opioids, may be prescribed to ease withdrawal symptoms and reduce cravings.
 This is known as medication-assisted therapy (MAT).
 Whether individuals attend inpatient drug rehab or outpatient rehab, cognitive behavioral therapy can be beneficial in identifying and working through underlying issues and learning healthy coping skills.

-If you’re considering rehab for yourself or a loved one and need more information about treatment centers, talk to a recovery professional today.
-They will help guide you to a rehab facility
+If you’re considering rehab for yourself or a loved one and need more information about treatment centers, talk to a treatment provider today.
+They will help guide you to a rehab facility.